pypa/pipx/docs/how-to/troubleshoot.md

 Reference:
 [Python Packaging User Guide: Installing pip/setuptools/wheel with Linux Package Managers](https://packaging.python.org/guides/installing-using-linux-tools)

+## Naming a pipx application in your own shebang

+The default pipx home on macOS is `~/Library/Application Support/pipx`, which contains a space.
+Applications installed there run, because `pip` and `uv` write a `/bin/sh` wrapper as the shebang whenever the interpreter path holds a space.

+A shebang you write yourself has no such wrapper. `#!/Users/you/.local/bin/aws` works, while a shebang that names a path with a space in it does not, because the kernel reads the first space as the end of the interpreter path.
+Point your shebang at `PIPX_BIN_DIR` (`~/.local/bin` by default, which has no space), or set `PIPX_HOME` to a path without spaces.

 ## Does it work to install your package with `pip`?

 This is a tip for advanced users.
 An easy way to check if pipx is the problem or a package you're trying to install is